misaelaguayo/markdown-preview-haskell/README.md

 - Convert scanned markdown into latex string
 - Output latex string into temporary file
 - Run `pdflatex` program with latex file input to convert to pdf
-- run ImageMagic `convert` to convert pdf into png
+- run ImageMagic `convert` to convert pdf into jpeg
-- Run ImageMagic `convert` to convert png into sixel
+- Run chafa to convert to either sixel or kitty

 ## Requirements

 - A [terminal](https://www.arewesixelyet.com/) which supports sixel
-- latex
+- Install [chafa](https://github.com/hpjansson/chafa) for displaying graphics in terminal
-- ImageMagick
+- Latex
 - Stack
-- netpbm
-- libsixel
+- Netpbm